 - Clicker training: Another method to curb biting is to teach the horse to focus on an object.
 Horses that habitually nip have very active minds and need to keep busy.
 Clicker training is a good way to keep a busy mind occupied.

 - Starting young: The biting habit can start when the horse is quite young.
 Youngsters, especially colts, tend to explore the world with their mouths.
 If you have a young horse, don't allow it to explore you with its mouth.

 - Teaching respect: A young horse needs to learn to keep a respectful distance and not initiate any contact.
 This may mean that you don't feed it any treats by hand until respect becomes a habit (if ever).

 - Allowing for "teething": Another way to keep a young horse from biting you is to leave some hay in its stall.
 Just like human babies, young horses go through teething, and having something to gnaw on can be comforting and satisfying.

 - Being consistent: At all times, you need your horse to keep a respectful distance and not initiate contact, not even to rub its head or explore your pockets.

 - Getting professional help: If your horse is aggressive, you'll need to obtain the services of a professional trainer.

 What Doesn't Work

-The instinctual reaction when your horse bites you is to smack its nose.
-This isn't effective.
+Your instinctive reaction when your horse bites you may be to smack its nose, but this isn't always effective.
 In fact nip, smack, nip, smack can turn into a game for many horses.
-They dive in for the nip when you've let your guard down, and duck away from the smack.
-Even if you do get the timing right occasionally, the punishment isn't consistent enough to leave a lasting impression.
+They dive in for the nip when you've let your guard down and duck away from the smack.
+Even if you do get the timing right occasionally, the punishment isn't applied consistently enough to leave a lasting impression.

-There are some fairly ugly methods of dealing with biting.
-Holding a nail so the horse pokes itself as it bites at your hand is inhumane.
-Likewise trying to splash hot sauce or bitter flavored liquid into the horse's mouth is a bad idea.
+There are some fairly ugly methods of dealing with biting that you should avoid.
+For example, never hold a nail so the horse pokes itself as it bites at your hand.
+Trying to splash hot sauce or bitter liquid into the horse's mouth is likewise a bad idea.